Want to Be a Better Manager? Start with Your Team’s DiSC Styles

 1. Get to Know Your Team Members’ Styles

 Start by doing a DiSC assessment with your team.
 (Let us know if you’d like us to facilitate this for your team.)
 If you’re not ready to dive into DiSC officially, there is a simple method to get a rough idea of their style.
-Start by observing and talking with each person to see where they fit along two key axes:

 • Vertical axis: Energy and expressiveness